Gusev (short story): Reception

 Among those who went on record as having lauded the story, were Pyotr Chaykovsky and Alexey Pleshcheyev, who wrote (on 12 January 1891): "Everybody there is delighted with the story in the Christmas edition of Novoye Vremya.
 This portrait of a 'protester' has been done masterfully".

 "The whole of St Petersburg is mad about your Gusev", brother Alexander informed Chekhov in his 30 December 1890 letter.

 In her 1919 work Modern Fiction, Virginia Woolf mentions Gusev to illustrate how Russian literature is spiritual, compared to English literature, which is essentially materialist.
-The story also provides an explample of "Russian inconclusion", derived from the inability to provide truth in a final form.
+The story also provides an example of "Russian inconclusion", derived from the inability to provide truth in a final form.

 The writer Mary Gaitskill listed it as among her favorite short stories.

 Comedian Norm Macdonald also expressed enthusiasm for the story, saying: “You sort of go, ‘What?
 It’s still going on?
 The guy’s dead.
 He’s still asked to endure these indignities!’
 It’s a really cruel ending, and I like that.”